Botswana women's national under-20 football team

 The Botswana women's national under-20 football team represents Botswana in international youth women's football competitions.

 The team competed at the 2022 African U-20 Women's World Cup Qualifying Tournament without qualifying for the 2022 FIFA U-20 Women's World Cup.

+Results and fixtures

+The following is a list of match results in the last 12 months, as well as any future matches that have been scheduled.